sheldonhull/sheldonhull.hugo/content/notes/development/tooling/precommit.md

             files: ^pkg/
             types: [file, go]

-The types is pretty useful to not just try and match on file names.
+The types are pretty useful, not just to try and match on file names.

 Use `identify-cli` which is a python cli and package included when you install pre-commit.

 Run it against a directory or file and you'll get the outputs that pre-commit will accept.

 For example, against a markdown file: `identify-cli README.md` and you should get: `["file", "markdown", "non-executable", "text"]`.
-Any of these (or all) can be put to filter when the hook runs.
+Any of these (or all) can be used to filter when the hook runs.

 Against a Go file: `["file", "go", "non-executable", "text"]`.